DistopicMind/ServerlessImgAutotag/README.md

 ## Authentication

-To implement authentication in the application, you have to create an Auth0 application and copy "domain" and "client id" to the `config.ts` file in the `client` folder
+Authentication in the application is provided with Auth0, so to run your application you have to create an Auth0 application and copy "domain" and "client id" to the `config.ts` file in the `client` folder.
+You have to update also `jwksUrl` in `Auth0Authorizer.ts`